Most traders treat volatility like something that happens to them.

 Volatility is the market's way of repricing uncertainty.

-It measures disagreement.
+It measures disagreement between participants.
 It signals regime changes.
-It creates opportunity.
+It creates the conditions where opportunity exists.

 Why Volatility Feels Dangerous